OpenSSL not upgrading to 1.0.1j while recompiling Ruby.

 - Tried recompiling extconf.rb from ruby source as well :- http://stackoverflow.com/questions/9732591/rails-loaderror-with-openssl-so-undefined-symbol-d2i-ecpkparameters

-Updated by jaredbeck (Jared Beck) about 5 years ago
+Updated by jaredbeck (Jared Beck) almost 6 years ago

 As Pramod said,